-Almost one-third of employees in the United States feels overworked, or overwhelmed by the amount of work they have to do.
-So says a study conducted by the Families and Work Institute, a non-profit organization that conducts research about the changing nature of work and family life.
+Almost one-third of employees in the United States are overworked, or overwhelmed, by their jobs, according to the results of a survey from the Families and Work Institute, a non-profit organization that looks at the changing nature of work and family life.

 The authors of the study, Feeling Overworked: When Work Becomes Too Much, are Ellen Galinsky, Stacy S. Kim, and James T. Bond.
 It was supported by PricewaterhouseCoopers.
 The authors define feeling overworked as "a psychological state that has the potential to affect attitudes, behavior, social relationships, and health both on and off the job."

-1They surveyed a representative sample of 1,003 adults (18 and over) from across the country.
-Those in the sample met two criteria.
-They had to both work for pay and be employed by someone other than themselves in their main (or only job) for any number of hours per week.
-Participants were asked the following:
+The study looked at a representative sample of 1,003 adults (18 and over) from across the country who met two criteria.
+Each subject had to work for money and could not be self-employed in their primary (or only job).
+The survey asked the following questions:

-- How often, in the past three months, they felt overworked: very often, often, sometimes, rarely or never
+- How often, in the past three months, did you feel overworked: very often, often, sometimes, rarely or never?

-- how often, in the past three months, they felt overwhelmed by the work they had to do: very often, often, sometimes, rarely or never
+- How often, in the past three months, did you feel overwhelmed by the work you had to do: very often, often, sometimes, rarely or never?

-- 28% felt overworked often or very often
+- 28% of all subjects felt overworked often or very often

 - 28% felt overwhelmed by how much work they had to do often or very often